 Jonathan Isaac Injury: Downgraded to out

-Isaac (knee) is out for Game 4 on Monday against the Pistons.
+Isaac (knee) is out for Game 6 of the first round of the Eastern Conference playoffs Friday against Detroit.

-Isaac has been sidelined for a month and a half due to a left knee sprain, and the Magic haven't given any indication that the oft-injured forward's return to the court is at all imminent.
-Jamal Cain should continue to see some playing time off the bench in Isaac's continued absence Monday.
+As expected, the Magic have downgraded Isaac from doubtful to out for Game 6 due to a left knee sprain.
+If the Pistons survive Friday and force a Game 7, Isaac wouldn't appear to be in line to be available for that contest either.

 Win Your League With RotoWire!